tahteche/BLA/README.md

 `python - m bla < {path/to/file/with/input}`

  The input file should contain the text in the format of the inputs described in the problem statement and nothing else.
+Take a look at the  `blaa_input.txt` file in the repo for a refernece.

+ ## Testing:

+ To run the unit test of the program run the following command in the CLI from within the folder of the repo:

+ `python -m unittest tests.py`